kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 48: July 27, 2020

+**Today's Progress**: I finished section 7.
+Learned and solved exercises about CRUD opearations using MongoDB.
+I also worked on my FP Course and solved the exercises 0-4.

+**Thoughts**: I'm so tired...
+I don't even know what to say other than it's freaking Monday...

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/090e96113ca50f7dd099b042c49aac16bf96515d)

+---

 ### Day 47: July 26, 2020

 **Today's Progress**: I finished section 6.
 Learned about using callback fncs to solve async problems, Promises  and Async/ Await approaches.
 I also worked on some JS exercises about it.
 Finished the lectures on Interactive Programs in Haskell (EDX).